XAU

 Copper Price Per Ounce Today

-Track the live copper price per troy ounce in USD.
-Converted from COMEX per-pound spot data — 1 troy ounce = 31.1035 grams.
-Real-time charts updated every minute.
+Live copper price per troy ounce in USD, converted from COMEX per-pound spot data.
+1 troy ounce = 31.1035 grams.
+Charts updated in real-time.

 Interactive Chart